ibm-cloud-docs/sell/tutorial-register-svc.md

 {: #svc-reg-ag}
 {: step}

-If you want to enlist team members to help with the onboarding process, they need specific levels of {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) access.
-To streamline this requirement, you simply create an access group, which is used to grant multiple users in your account access all at once, and we take care of the rest for you.
+You can enlist team members to help with the onboarding process by assigning them specific levels of {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) access.
+To streamline the process of assigning access, complete the following steps to create your access group:

 1. Click **Assign** in the Assign access section.
-1. Enter `Example Corp Virtual Server Image` as the name of the access group, and click **Assign**.
+1. Enter `Example Corp Service` as the name of the access group, and click **Create**.
 The following roles are assigned to the access group by default:

     * Administrator on the Catalog Management service
     * Editor on the Partner Center - Sell service